Starmer and Macron to discuss ‘united leadership’ supporting Kyiv on Trump visit

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Sir Keir Starmer and Emmanuel Macron have agreed to raise the importance of showing “united leadership” in backing Ukraine against Russian aggression during meetings with Donald Trump this week, Downing Street said.
+Sir Keir Starmer and Emmanuel Macron have agreed to discuss showing “united leadership” in backing Ukraine against Russian aggression on visits to the US this week, Downing Street said.

-The Prime Minister and French president used a phone call on Sunday afternoon to reiterate their support for Kyiv three years on from Moscow’s invasion as the two men prepare to separately visit Washington DC.
+The Prime Minister and the French president used a phone call on Sunday afternoon to reiterate their support for Kyiv three years on from Moscow’s invasion as the two men prepare to separately meet Donald Trump.

-Both leaders will be seeking to contain a growing transatlantic rift after the US president launched an extraordinary attack on Volodymyr Zelensky and his team met Kremlin officials to discuss ending the war.
+Both European leaders will be seeking to contain a growing transatlantic rift after the US president hit out at Ukraine’s President Volodymyr Zelensky, and White House officials met Kremlin counterparts to discuss ending the war.

 On the eve of the third anniversary of Russia’s invasion, they discussed how “we must all work together” to put the country in a strong position at “this crucial moment in global security”, a readout said.